Precise asymptotics: robust stochastic volatility models: Unified large, moderate and rough deviations

 \subsection{Basic large deviation assumption (A1)}

-\begin{itemize} \item[(A1a)] The family $\{ \bar X^\eps_1 : 0 < \eps \le 1 \}$, given as unit time marginal of a rescaled process $\X^\eps$, satisfies a LDP with {\it rate function} (a.k.a. {\it energy}) $\I$ and speed $\beps^2 \ge \eps^2$. \item[(A1b)] The (in general only lower semicontinuous) rate function $\I$ is continuous.\footnote{In the sequel, we will formulate conditions that guarantee that $\I$ is even smooth.} \end{itemize} Note that a large deviation principle for $(X^\varepsilon)$ may or may not hold.
-Remark that condition (A1b) is known in all the StochVol / RoughVol setting interesting to us (cf. references below).
+\begin{itemize} \item[(A1a)] The family $\{ \bar X^\eps_1 : 0 < \eps \le 1 \}$, given as unit time marginal of a rescaled process $\X^\eps$, satisfies a LDP with good rate function (a.k.a. {\it energy}) $\I$ and speed $\beps^2 \ge \eps^2${for some given function $\eps \mapsto \beps = \beps(\eps)$.} \item[(A1b)] Assume $\I(x)=0$ iff $x=0$. \item[(A1c)] The (in general only lower semicontinuous) rate function $\I$ is continuous. \end{itemize} Note that a large deviation principle for $(X^\varepsilon)$ may or may not hold.
+Remark that condition (A1b) says $\I(0) = 0$ (which encodes $X^\eps_1 \to 0$) and rules out moves to $ x \ne 0$ at zero cost.
+(A1c) is known in all the StochVol / RoughVol setting interesting to us, cf. references below.\footnote{The forthcoming non-degeneracy condition (A5) implies local $C^1$-regularity of $\I$, near a given point $x$.}

 \begin{example}[Black-Scholes / Schilder LDP] Let $X_1^\eps = \eps \sigma B_1 + \eps^2 \mu$ (with $\mu = - \sigma^2 /2$ in absence of rates) and a LDP holds with

 \end{example}

 \begin{example}[Classical StochVol, Freidlin-Wentzell LDP] Here $\I$ is in general non-explicit, but has an interpretation in terms of geodesic distance from arrival log-spot/spot-vol ($0,y_0)$ to the arrival manifold $(x,\cdot)$.
 In a locally elliptic setting, the rate function is viscosity solution to eikonal equation hence continuous, see e.g. \cite[Thm 2.3]{berestycki2004computing}.
 It is shown in \cite{deuschel2014marginala} that $\I$ is smooth ``away from focality points'' which is always the case for $x$ close to zero.